massimo-marino/iocolor/README.md

 $ cd build
 $ cmake ..
 $ make
-$ cd src/unitTests
+$ cd src/example
-$ ./unitTests
+$ ./iocolor-example
 ```

 ## How to Use it

-See the source code and the unit tests for examples of use.
+See the source code and the example for examples of use.